High Frequency Spectrum of Primordial Gravitational Waves

-Recently it has been pointed out in Refs.~\cite{Ema:2015dka,Ema:2016hlw,Ema:2020ggo} that even higher frequency modes $k\gg k_1$ may be excited due to the post-inflationary inflaton dynamics.
-This is because the inflaton exhibits coherent oscillation and there appears an inflaton mass scale $m_\phi$, which is typically (much) larger than the Hubble scale, after inflation ends.
-This is nothing but particle production due to the rapidly oscillating background through the gravitational interaction~\cite{Dolgov:1989us,Traschen:1990sw,Shtanov:1994ce,Kofman:1994rk,Kofman:1997yn}, and can intuitively be regarded as inflaton annihilation to the graviton pair~\cite{Ema:2015dka,Ema:2016hlw,Ema:2020ggo,Choi:2024ilx,Xu:2024fjl,Bernal:2025lxp}.
+Recently it has been pointed out in Refs.~\cite{Ema:2015dka,Ema:2016hlw,Ema:2020ggo} that even higher frequency modes $k\gg k_1$ may be excited due to the post-inflationary inflaton dynamics.\footnote{ It has been long known that the preheating dynamics can also produces high frequency GWs~\cite{Khlebnikov:1997di,Easther:2006vd,Easther:2006gt,Garcia-Bellido:2007nns,Garcia-Bellido:2007fiu,Dufaux:2007pt,Dufaux:2008dn}.
+Such GWs are produced by a source term in the GW equation of motion, indicating that the production is essentially \textit{classical}.
+On the other hand, what we are considering now is purely \textit{quantum} production, in a sense that GWs are produced without any source term.} This is because the inflaton exhibits coherent oscillation and there appears an inflaton mass scale $m_\phi$, which is typically (much) larger than the Hubble scale, after inflation ends.\footnote{ Here $m_\phi$ corresponds to the coefficient of the quadratic term when expanding the inflaton potential as $V(\phi)\simeq \frac{1}{2}m_\phi^2\varphi^2$ for $\phi=v+\varphi$ with $v$ being the field value at the potential minimum.
+If there does not exist such a quadratic term, we should instead define the field-dependent effective mass.} This is nothing but particle production due to the rapidly oscillating background~\cite{Dolgov:1989us,Traschen:1990sw,Shtanov:1994ce,Kofman:1994rk,Kofman:1997yn} through the gravitational interaction, and can intuitively be regarded as inflaton annihilation to the graviton pair~\cite{Ema:2015dka,Ema:2016hlw,Ema:2020ggo,Choi:2024ilx,Xu:2024fjl,Bernal:2025lxp,Xu:2025wjq}.
 This may result in a high frequency tail in the GW spectrum that extends to $k\gg k_1$.\footnote{ In this paper we also call such high frequency GWs ``primordial GWs''.
 It is partly because the production of both low and high frequency modes are governed by exactly the same GW equation of motion under the homogeneous inflaton dynamics.
 Thus they are indistinguishable in rigorous sense, and actually the transition from the low to high frequency regime is smooth. } If the inflaton oscillation proceeds through quadratic inflaton potential, i.e. $w=0$, such high frequency tail scales as $k^{-1/2}$ for $k\gg k_2 \equiv a_{\rm e} m_\phi$~\cite{Ema:2015dka,Ema:2020ggo}.